digitalsleuth/Power-Remote/README.md

 A folder will be created automatically given the hostname
 # Requirements
 This tool will require you have the winpmem executable from Rekall renamed to winpmem.exe, and stored in a folder named 'bin' in the directory the module is run from.
+It also requires the Join-Object.ps1 script, located in this repo, borrowed from Warren Frame (github.com/RamblingCookieMonster)
+Place the Join-Object.ps1 file in the directory where you will run the module.

 Script and functions can be executed in one of two ways: